 Brolin, seen here with wife Barbra Streisand, is best known for his TV roles on "Marcus Welby, M.D." and "Hotel" as well as movie roles such as "Capricorn One" and "The Amityville Horror."
 His recent credits include the Jeremy Piven comedy "The Goods" and the 2010 movie "Burlesque" along with cameos on the TV shows "Blackout," "Castle" and "Community."

-Fairchild, best known for her TV work in shows such as "Flamingo Road," "Falcon Crest" and "North and South," has made recent cameos in TV series such as "Chuck" (pictured), "Bones," "Revenge" and "Hot in Cleveland."
+Fairchild, best known for her TV work in shows such as "Flamingo Road," "Falcon Crest" and "North and South," has made recent cameos in TV series such as "Chuck," "Bones," "Revenge" and "Hot in Cleveland."

 Miller went on to appear in such movies as "The Freshman," "Awakenings," "Kindergarten Cop," "Chaplin" and "Carlito's Way."
-Among her more recent credits was a recurring role on the TNT drama "Men of a Certain Age" (pictured), a role in the 2011 Best Picture Oscar-winner "The Artist," and a regular on the ABC drama "Mistresses."
+Among her more recent credits was a recurring role on the TNT drama "Men of a Certain Age," a role in the 2011 Best Picture Oscar-winner "The Artist," and a regular on the ABC dramas "Mistresses" and "American Crime."

 Valeria Golino played trapeze artist Gina Piccolapupula in "Big Top Pee-wee," the same year she appeared opposite Tom Cruise and Dustin Hoffman in "Rain Man."

 Golino, whose other most famous role came in the "Top Gun" spoof "Hot Shots," now mostly appears in movies in her home country of Italy.
 She's seen here in March 2015.

 "Big Top Pee-wee" featured the movie debut of Benicio Del Toro, who played "Duke the Dog-Faced Boy."